Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Abstract

-A new feature appears at $m_1 \simeq 14\,M_\odot$, where the 95\% bound of the mixing rises to $\simeq 0.6$.
+A new feature appears at $m_1 \simeq 14\,M_\odot$, where the 90\% bound of the mixing fraction rises to $\simeq 0.6$.
 This coincides with a possible dip in the merger rate—previously identified by \cite{2021ApJ...913L..19T,2024MNRAS.527..298T}.
-We interpret this as marginal evidence for an additional lower-mass gap in first-generation black holes that might be repopulated through hierarchical mergers \cite{2022ApJ...928..155T}.
+We interpret this as marginal evidence for an additional lower-mass gap in first-generation black holes that {is} populated by black holes formed from a previoous merger \cite{2022ApJ...928..155T}.
 While consistent with current data, this feature is not statistically required.
 Applying the same model to GWTC-3 \cite{2021arXiv211103606T} yields an upper bound of $\simeq 0.16$, showing that this feature only becomes discernible with the larger GWTC-4 catalog.

 The data indicate that nearly all primary black holes above $45\,M_\odot$ involved in binary mergers possess high, isotropic spins.
 Explaining this within stellar evolution would require a mechanism that produces mass-dependent black hole spins at the end of massive star lifetimes while also overcoming the pair-instability gap.
 The latter might be achieved through reduced stellar winds at low metallicity combined with the collapse of the residual hydrogen--rich envelope during a failed supernova \cite{2021MNRAS.501.4514C,Vink2001}, but no explanation currently exists for the former.
-A possibility is that stellar evolution could generate rapidly rotating black holes above $\sim 45\,M_\odot$ through fallback of angular-momentum--rich envelopes.
-A possible explanation is that primary black holes above 45$M_\odot$ are the result of repeated mergers in globular clusters \cite{2023MNRAS.522..466A}.
-Then the inferred merger rate above this mass provides critical constraints on the initial density of the clusters.
-If all mergers above 45$M_\odot$ have this origin, then the models of \cite{2023MNRAS.522..466A} suggest that globular clusters form with a density of $\sim 10^5 M_\odot/\rm pc^3$.
-An additional possibility is that these repeated mergers happen in the disks of active galactic nuclei \cite{Bartos2016} or nuclear clusters \cite{2016ApJ...831..187A}.
-Because of the difference in escape velocities of these environments $vs$ globular clusters, the detailed shape of the $m_1$ distribution may be used to determine the relative contribution of the different scenarios.
+Another possibility is that stellar evolution could generate rapidly rotating black holes above $\sim 45\,M_\odot$ through fallback of angular-momentum--rich envelopes.